 System usage

-See activity-based metrics in the Dashboard section of the organization's Status page.
-Download detailed system usage information from the Reports section.
+You can find this information on the Overview, Status dashboard, and Reports tabs of the organization page.
 Item reports illustrate how users are creating, using, and sharing geographic content.
 Member reports reveal how users are contributing to the organization.

 Storage usage

 An organization's storage and database resource needs can change over time.
-To get information about your organization's storage usage and limits, go to your organization's Overview page and click Feature Data Store.
-You can also create an item report with detailed storage information from the Reports section of the Status page.
+To get information about your organization's storage usage and limits, go to the Overview tab of the organization page, and click the Feature Data Store link.
+You can also create an item report with detailed storage information from the Reports tab of the organization page.

 During periods of intensive query and editing workloads, you may want to upgrade to a Premium Feature Data Store to access dedicated database resources and increased storage for your organization.
 Visit the Esri store for pricing, performance information, and purchase details.